rehierl/node-tree-outliner/2-tree-of-nodes/2-6-hierarchy-of-seqs.md

 ```

 If a document only has a single element, then the document's node tree only
-consists of that root node.
-Because of that, the tree's node sequence has
+consists of that root element/node.
+Consequently, the tree's node sequence has
 the tree's root node as its only element.

 ```